boristv/UniversalSave/README.md

 ## Instruction

-Use the static class UniversalSave from namespace SG.GLobal.SaveSystem
+Use the static class UniversalSave from namespace SG.Global.SaveSystem

 - UniversalSave.Set - set data by key
 - UniversalSave.Get - get data by key